The Plant-Based Meat Market Is Expanding Rapidly

 Lightlife is a pioneer of the plant-based meat movement offering meatless products since 1979.
 They are headquartered in Turners Falls, MA and are owned by Maple Leaf Foods.
 Most of their items are certified non-GMO and vegan.

 Products they offer: Burgers, hot dogs, organic tempeh, ground beef, sausage, bacon, chicken tenders and a variety of deli slices including ham, turkey, bologna and pepperoni.

 Protein content: Derived from pea protein in their new burger patties and ground beef, soy protein isolate, chickpeas and white beans in other items ranging from 7-20 grams protein per serving.

-Popular Lightlife recipe: Pasta bolognese
+Popular Lightlife recipe: Pasta with plant-based meat

 Where you can find Lightlife products: Target, Walmart, Sprouts Farmers Market, Natural Grocers and other national and regional grocery chains.